Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning

-This result shows that, with the above $\Sfrak$, $(\Sfrak,W_1)$ is $(\kappa,\delta=1)$-embeddable with no error.
-It is remarkable in the sense few assumptions on the model set are required and in particular the distributions can be discrete.
-An important remark is that the kernel is TI but not p.s.d. and, consequently, this result is not in contradiction with Theorem \ref{theo:regularitykerneltheo}.
-This also suggests that finite dimensional approximations of TI conditionally p.s.d. kernels (as done in \citep{SUN1993159,Narcowich}) could lead to interesting feature maps for CSL.
+In particular, with the above $\Sfrak$, $(\Sfrak,\W_1)$ is $(\kappa,\delta=1)$-embeddable with no error.
+It is remarkable in the sense that few assumptions on the model set are required (the distributions can be even discrete).
+An important remark is that the kernel is TI \emph{but not PSD} and, consequently, this result is not in contradiction with Theorem \ref{theo:regularitykerneltheo}.
+Finally, other connections between $\W_p$ and the Cramér distance regarding asymptotic convergence in law can be found in \citep{modeste2022characterization}.